-Library of Congress Prints & Photographs Division blog tracing the design origins, customer demographics, and surviving examples of American diners through archival photography.
+Library of Congress Prints & Photographs Division blog surveys diner photos from 1940 to 2021, tracing the form’s origins, design, and decline.

 Key Takeaways

-Truck drivers formed a documented core customer base; many roadside diners ran 24 hours to serve long-haul workers.
+Truck drivers were a core demographic for roadside diners, many of which ran 24 hours to serve long-haul routes.

 Hacker News Comment Review